Becoming a Physician

-University of Akron students who are preparing for medical school most often pursue a Biology, Biochemistry or Chemistry degree.
+While there is no preferred major, most University of Akron students who are preparing for medical school pursue a Biomedical Science, Biology, Biochemistry, or Biomedical Engineering degree.
+Although some students with interests in the Social Sciences or Humanities may select one of our non-STEM majors that accommodates the addition of the recommended pre-med coursework.
 View all UA degree programs.
 Students pursuing a medical degree (M.D. or D.O.) will complete four years of coursework at the undergraduate level (bachelor’s degree), four years of coursework at the medical school level (doctor of medicine degree or doctor of osteopathic medicine), and a minimum of three years of residency training.

 Being a Competitive Applicant

-The national acceptance rate for U.S. medical schools is 40% for M.D. programs and 32% for D.O. programs, with the average admitted student earning a 3.7 overall GPA and 508.7 MCAT score.
-In addition to strong academic credentials, medical schools strongly encourage that you shadow physicians, volunteer, participate in community service work and research.
-Learn about research opportunities by talking with faculty.
-Shadow a physician by contacting your own physician or a local hospital.
-Getting involved in student organizations on campus is a great way to become involved in community service experiences.
-One such organization is Phi Delta Epsilon, UA's co-ed pre-medical fraternity.
+The national acceptance rate for U.S. medical schools is approximately 40%, with the average admitted student earning a 3.7 overall GPA and 508.7 MCAT score.
+In addition to strong academic credentials, medical schools encourage students to shadow physicians, gain clinical experience through employment or volunteering, participate in community service work, and research.
+Learn about research opportunities by talking with UA faculty.
+Shadow a physician by contacting your own physician or local hospital, clinic, or private practice.
+Joining student organizations is a great way to become involved on campus and the in local community.

-Curriculum at The University of Akron prepares you well to sit for the Medical College Admissions Test (MCAT).
-The MCAT is typically taken during the spring of your junior year of college, and it is important to have taken the MCAT before applying to medical school as most medical schools will not consider students who have not received their MCAT score.
+Curriculum at The University of Akron prepares students for the Medical College Admissions Test (MCAT).
+The MCAT is typically taken during the spring of students junior year of college, and it is important to have taken the MCAT before applying to medical school as most medical schools will not consider students who have not received their MCAT score.

 Although each medical school has different application deadlines, admissions applications tend to be available in June.
-It is imperative that you check the application deadlines for the medical schools in which you are interested.
-Most allopathic medical schools (offer M.D. degree) require applicants to apply through the American Medical College Application Service (AMCAS) while most osteopathic medical schools (D.O.) require applicants to apply through the American Association of Colleges of Osteopathic Medicine Application Service (AACOMAS), and some medical schools will have a secondary application.
-As part of the application, you will be required to submit recommendation letters.
-Therefore, it is important that you develop professional relationships with natural science faculty and physicians.
-You will also submit a personal statement or essay.
+It is imperative that students check the application deadlines for the medical schools in which they are interested.
+Most allopathic medical schools (offer M.D. degree) require applicants to apply through the American Medical College Application Service (AMCAS) while most osteopathic medical schools (D.O.) require applicants to apply through the American Association of Colleges of Osteopathic Medicine Application Service (AACOMAS), and the majority of medical schools will require a secondary application.
+As part of the application, applicants will be required to submit recommendation letters.
+Therefore, it is important that students develop professional relationships with natural science faculty and physicians.
+Students will also submit a personal statement or essay.

 Medical schools will invite applicants to an on-campus interview with their teaching and clinical faculty.
 It is important to do several mock medical school interviews.
 To assist with preparing for this interview, schedule a meeting with a BCAS career liaison by calling 330-972-7880.

-If accepted medical school, most medical schools conduct a criminal background check.
+If accepted to medical school, all medical schools will conduct a criminal background check.

-For additional information about pre-medicine advising, contact the pre-health adviser and faculty mentor.
+For additional information about pre-medicine advising, contact the pre-health adviser .
 Also, please carefully review the websites of the medical schools in which you are interested.